kleinfreund/retrieve/README.md

 ### Response body deserialization

 The response body is automatically deserialized for JSON, `FormData`, or text response bodies based on the response's content-type header.
-The deserialization happens on a _cloned_ `Response` object so that the body of the `Response` object included in `RetrieveResponse` and `RetrieveError` objects can be consumed again.
+The deserialization happens on a _cloned_ `Response` object so that the body of the `Response` object included in `RetrieveResponse` and `ResponseError` objects can be consumed again.

 ### Returning a rejecting promise for error responses